JeremieMelo/jeremiemelo.github.io/_pages/about.md

 * 09/2023: One co-authored paper, _Pre-RMSNorm and Pre-CRMSNorm Transformers: Equivalent and Efficient Pre-LN Transformers_, is accepted by NeurIPS 2023 and selected as **Spotlight** paper.
 Cheers!

+* 09/2023: Our recent work, <i>Domain-Specific Optimization for Quantized Optical AI Computing Systems</i>, is accepted by ICCV LBQNN workshop 2023.
+Cheers!

 * 07/2023: We have organized a tutorial at DAC 2023: _A Journey to Optical Computing: From Physics Fundamentals to Hardware-Software Co-Design, Automation, and Application_.
 Please check out our [slides](https://lnkd.in/giid-B_7).

 * 06/2023： Our recent work, _DOTA: A Dynamically-Operated Photonic Tensor Core for Energy-Efficient Transformer Accelerator_, is accepted to MLSys SNAP 2023.
 Cheers!